royclarkson/xcode-templates/README.md

 ./xctemplates.rb
 ```

 You can also specify an alternate header file to use by passing a command line argument.
 The argument must match the name of a text file within the `templates` folder.
-Currently, only ASL, GPLv2 and MIT text files are provided.
+Currently, ASL, GPLv2, GPLv3, MPLv2 and MIT text files are provided.

 ```sh
 ./xctemplates.rb MIT